-You may have previously been in a DMP but now your debt has been paid in full.
+You may have previously been struggling to pay a debt but have now paid it in full.
 In these circumstances any PPI compensation awarded will be yours to do with what you like.

-However what if you settled your Plan early with a lump sum payment?
+However what if you settled with a lump sum payment?
 In these circumstances the bank may still argue they can use your compensation for Set Off.
 This is because the remainder of the debt still exists.